marctrem/usbarmory-wiki-fork/Preparing-a-bootable-microSD-image.md

 Connecting
 ----------

-After successful image preparation the CDC Ethernet section of [Host communication](https://github.com/inversepath/usbarmory/wiki/Host-communication) can be followed for pointers on establishing SSH communication with the OpenSSH server started by default by the installation.
+After successful image preparation the CDC Ethernet section of [Host communication](https://github.com/inversepath/usbarmory/wiki/Host-communication) can be followed for pointers on establishing SSH communication with its OpenSSH server.